dd-harp/MicroMoB/README.md

 open an [issue on GitHub](https://github.com/dd-harp/MicroMoB/issues).
 If you would like to open a pull request or have further questions, please see our guide to contributing to the project at `vignette("Contributing")`.

+## Code of Conduct

+Please note that the **Micro-MoB** project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.